NilFoundation/nil.js/README.md

 ## Multi-currency and bouncing

 =nil; provides a multi-currency mechanism.
 A contract can be the owner of one custom currency, and owners can freely send custom currencies to other contracts.
-As a result, the balance of a given contract may contain standard =nil; tokens, and several custom tokens created by other contracts.
+As a result, the balance of a given contract may contain standard tokens, and several custom tokens created by other contracts.

 To create a currency and withdraw it: